Maine Coon Cat Personality and Maine Coon Cat History

 Maine Coon, one of the Oldest Natural Breeds

 In the early 1800s, Maine Coons were extremely popular and were showcased in many cat shows.
 Their popularity decreased in the 1900s when Persians began entering the cat shows as well.
 Maine Coons, however, were known for being a sturdy domestic breed in New England.
 They are known for being healthy, strong, disease-resistant, and able to without harsh New England winters.

 So this section kind of goes without saying.
 Maine Coons are known for being large animals.
 They are actually known are the world’s largest and longest house cat.
-These cats tend to weight anywhere from 8 to above 13 pounds.
+The Maine Coon cats size tends to be larger than most other cat breeds.
+Maine Coon size range anywhere from 8 to above 18 pounds.
 Their weight is usually dependent on their length as well.
 The longer that cat, the higher the chance the cat will weigh more.

 Interestingly enough, this breed has a lot of similar behaviors to that of a dog.
 They can be taught to fetch, walked on a leash, and socialize with dogs as I mentioned above.
 Their personality makes them one of the best breeds to travel with because they are able to adapt to different environments much faster than most other breeds.

 So normally when people are looking to learn about cat breeds, they want to know almost everything.
 But not EVERYTHING EVERYTHING, and trust me that would be too much for me to type.
 So I wanted to try a fun spin on these and make a ‘fun fact’ section.
 If you read nothing else in this post, chances are you will be drawn to the fun fact sections.
 And if that can help you learn about this cat breed, better than how I was doing it with Burmese and Bengal cats, then I will happily shift the way I present these posts.